mesako/SABERWest2023/docs/340-intro-to-vectors.md

 ## [1] 1 2 3 4
 ```

 The `seq` function can help you quickly create numeric vectors.
 The `rep` function can be used to build either numeric or character string vectors.
-Reading the documentation will tell you which arguments these functions take.
+Reading the documentation will tell you which arguments these functions take (worksheet tasks 2.4.1C and 2.4.1D).

 ```r